OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/active-directory-b2c/active-directory-b2c-reference-custom-policies-understanding-contents.md

 ## <a name="technical-profiles"></a>Műszaki profilok

-Ez a szakasz ábrázol hello műszaki profilok / hello a jogcímszolgáltató már deklarálva *B2C_1A_base* házirend.
-A műszaki profilok téve toobe további hivatkozott, felül, illetve szükség esetén hello mellett a saját a házirendeket, valamint a kiterjesztett *B2C_1A_base_extensions* házirend.
+Ez a szakasz mutatja be a műszaki profilok száma a jogcímszolgáltató már deklarálva a *B2C_1A_base* házirend.
+A műszaki profilok lehet további hivatkozott, felül, illetve szükség esetén a megfelelő saját házirendeket, valamint hasonlóan a kiterjesztett ki vannak téve a *B2C_1A_base_extensions* házirend.

 ### <a name="technical-profiles-for-facebook"></a>Műszaki profilokat a Facebook-on